samarsault/CSV-Mapper/README.md

 Mapper Format
 ---

-A Mapper file is a pre-defined xml file.
+A Mapper file is pre-defined file/code, currently csv mapper supports JSON, XML and Python Code as mapper formats, however more can be added inheriting Mapper class

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>